hafbau/lecture_notes/w2d3/notes.md

 ## Agenda today

-- [ ] Quick Review
+- [x] Quick Review
-- [ ] Protocol
+- [x] Protocol
-- [ ] TCP
+- [x] TCP
-- [ ] HTTP
+- [-] HTTP

-### Review Async with Settimeout [10m]
+### Review Async with Settimeout

 ### About networking

-Hafiz's hot tips for networking
+Hafiz's hot tips about networking

 - Introduce yourself
-- Figure out you speak their language
+- Figure out if speaking the same lang
-- handshake
+- Handshake
-- ensure they're woke and interested
+- figure out if they're not asleep
-- find out what they do
+- start a conversation
-- take turns speaking / listening
+- one speak, the other listens
 - end cleanly

 ### What is a protocol?
-[10m]

 - it governs human communications as well machine to machine communication